IsakTheHacker/c-p3d-samples/Panda3DTutorial.io/Lesson10/README.md

 retrieve the primary camera (`get_camera(0)`) and then get its lens (`get_lens`).

+An aside by TJM: unlike the original author, I prefer stronger typing over weaker typing.
+I am in favor of Panda3D's distinction between "points" and "vectors".
+Now, if C++ only had return type overloading (yes, I know it's possible to awkwardly fake it using type conversion operator wrappers), things would be almost perfect.
+C++ still suffers from verbosity issues since C++-11, unfortunately.
+More reserved words than Ada, a language originally derided for its excess of reserved words.
+Awkward constructions intended to discourage practices, such as all the different ways to do type casting, and the awkward (and officially discouraged) way to do namespace inclusion.
+Not to mention C++ authors wholeheartedly adopting this verbosity design, with excessively long names and every name requiring too many obnoxiously long selector prefixes (at least in part due to the lack of return type overloading, in the case of enumeration constants).
+Not only is this verbosity hard on the fingers when typing (alleviated by editors with auto-completion, I suppose), it's hard on the eyes when reading (for which the only alleviation is syntax highlighting, which doesn't really help all that much).  (*end rant*)

 Finally, now that we have the point that we want, we can use it to direct our ray and orient our character.